A practical guide to Atlassian AI: Features, pricing & alternatives (2026)

 So, Atlassian is going all-in on artificial intelligence.
 They're weaving their new AI suite, Atlassian Intelligence, and an AI teammate called Rovo right into the fabric of tools like Jira, Confluence, and Jira Service Management.
 The promise is a big one: transform how your team works by automating tasks, finding information faster, and generally speeding everything up.

 But what is Atlassian AI, really?
-How does it work, what’s the real cost, and is it actually the right choice for every team?
-This guide will unpack its main features, the pricing structure, and the limitations that come with any platform-native tool.
-We'll also explore why a more flexible, specialized AI platform might actually be a smarter move for your customer service and IT support teams.
+How does it work, what’s the investment, and how can you make it work for your team?
+This guide will unpack its main features, the pricing structure, and the unique considerations that come with a platform-native tool.
+We'll also explore how a flexible, specialized AI platform might complement your customer service and IT support setup.

 What is Atlassian AI?